mladcepes/tesugen/README.md

 * Class-validator: [Class-validator](https://www.npmjs.com/package/class-validator) - For aditional contract/integration testing!
 * Working with dotenv files: [Dotenv](https://www.npmjs.com/package/dotenv)

 Idea is to have quick way to generate basic setup for API-testing framework.
 For initial version, the setup is listed.
-This is highlt configurable, you can adjust it to your project needs, weither you prefer other test runner, reporter or http client!
+This is highly configurable, you can adjust it to your project needs, weither you prefer other test runner, reporter or http client!

 **Test runner**
 Initial test runner is [Jest-html-reporters](https://www.npmjs.com/package/jest-html-reporters) with [TS-Jest](https://www.npmjs.com/package/ts-jest) for [Typescript](https://www.typescriptlang.org/) support.
 Jest configuration file is jest.config.js.
 Create desired npm scripts to run desired tests: